Before You Start This Walkthrough

 - You cannot assign tags or categories to a page.
 Some users work around this by creating a POST that is a short introduction to the article or topic that contains a link to the PAGE that contains the entire piece.
 In this way, users can SEARCH your site for the topic, and be able to link to the full article from the POST.

 Whether this is worth the effort, or not, depends on the intended purpose of your site.
 If you are building a site that will contain many articles/”blogs” over time, it may be important to create this index-like linking.
-If, on the other hand, you are creating a more static site that will contain your art works – for example – you can easily build a hierarchy using PAGES and do not need the linking structure.
+On the other hand, you are creating a more static site that will contain your artworks – you can easily build a hierarchy using PAGES and do not need the linking structure.

 Back to Appearance and Settings